vimcki/design-principles/Dont Repeat Yourself.md

 }
 ```

 Here we repeat the same piece of knowledge, comment and code both describe user validation.
-Here its easy to update code if [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md) needs updateing, and forget about updating the comment.
+Here its easy to update code if [Business Logic](https://github.com/vimcki/design-principles/blob/master/Business%20Logic.md) needs updating, and forget about updating the comment.
 Imagine later on someone reads the comment and doesn't read the code...

 ## Resources